 8. Lion dip

-With a pre-made bowl of hummus as the centerpiece, the only thing you need to do to create this healthy dip is to slice up some veggies to create the lion’s face.
+With a pre-made bowl of hummus (or any veggie dip) as the centerpiece, the only thing you need to do to create this healthy lion dip from Lunchbox Mini is slice up some veggies.
 While it’s ideal for an animal-themed party, this dip is too cute for any kids to resist.

 All of the layers, none of the double dipping.
-This dip is yummy and filled with veggies and protein.
+This yummy dip is filled with veggies and protein — including guac!
 Customize it for your child’s party by choosing a specific cup color or putting a theme-appropriate flag or decorated skewer into each dip cup.